StefanZander/lecture_notes/swcs/html/docs/milestone5.md

 !!! abstract
     **Objectives**

-    - [x] You are capable of conducting a scientific review
+    - [x] You are capable of presenting your research in a scientifically sound way
-    - [x] You know how to create and submit a review via EasyChair
+    - [x] You know what distinguishes a scientific presentation from other forms of presentation
-    - [x] Grading Factor: 1
+    - [x] Grading Factor: 3

-## Overview
+The **communication** of **scientific results** is another corner stone of the science circus.
+The **form** of communication usually is twofold:

+1. In writing by means of a scientific article – this is the objective of Milestone #6
+2. Orally in form of a **scientific presentation** – usually conducted during symposia, conferences, workshops etc.

+This assignment's objective is to **present your research** to your colleagues (=peers) in form of a scientific presentation.
+Please be aware that a scientific presentation follows a set of **rules and guidelines** that your presentation needs to exhibit.

 ## Tasks